BruceKangCN/rest-client/README.md

 ### Create client for a resource

-You can extends `RESTClient` to create your own client for a specific REST
+You can extends `RESTClient` to create your own client:
-resource:

 ```ts
 const API_BASE_URL = import.meta.env.VITE_API_BASE_URL;